 Who Found the Rune Stone and where did they find it?

 Olof Ohman and his son Edward found it when Edward was a little boy.
 I didn’t know Olof but I knew Edward very well.
 The stone was found on the southeast corner of their farm beneath a tree they were grubbing out to enlarge their acreage.
-Mr. Flaaten, a neighbor, lived close by was called over to see the stone.
-Several mooring stones were also found nearby (a mooring stone is a big rock with a large triangular whole hole in it where Norse explorers would tie their boats and could unlock the rope from the boat with the flick of the wrist, because they sometimes had to leave the boat in water that was quite deep.
+Mr. Flaaten, a neighbor, who lived close by was called over to see the stone.
+Several mooring stones were also found nearby (a mooring stone is a big rock with a large triangular whole hole in it where Norse explorers would tie their boats and could unlock the rope from the boat with the flick of the wrist because they sometimes had to leave the boat in water that was quite deep.

 Is it true that the stone was used for a step into their granary?

 That was just a rumor.
 They didn’t use the stone by the granary as they saw the writing on it right away and sent it to be analyzed by experts in Minneapolis, Wisconsin, and Scandinavia.
-From there it was put on display the Kensington post office and then the museum in Alexandria.
+From there it was put on display at the Kensington post office and then at the museum in Alexandria.

 How did they figure out what it said?

-As close as I can remember it was turned over to a Dr. Holand and he sent it to Norway where they could read Runic writings and then it was returned to Kensington and displayed in the post office, then on to the museum in Alexandria [about 15 miles from Kensington] where it remains to this day.
+As close as I can remember it was turned over to Dr. Holand and he sent it to Norway where they could read Runic writings and then it was returned to Kensington and displayed in the post office, then on to the museum in Alexandria [about 15 miles from Kensington] where it remains to this day.
 The Runic writing was done by Viking explorers.
 I think it was engraved in 1362 and it says something like, “So many Norwegians and so many Goths were here and when some of the crew returned from a trip, they saw some of their comrades were dead and red with blood.”
-Where the remaining explorers went it never said, other than there was some talk about blue-eyed blonde-haired Mandan Indians in North Dakota who lived in houses, not tents, when the first white explorers reached them in the 1700 and 1800’s.
+Where the remaining explorers went it never said, other than there was some talk about blue-eyed blonde-haired Mandan Indians in North Dakota who lived in houses, not tents when the first white explorers reached them in the 1700 and 1800s.

 On what grounds do some say the stone is a fake?

 Some say a defrocked minister with a hobby of studying runic writings and Olof Ohman carved it out one winter.
 I don’t think so!
 The fact is that Olof Ohman was a carpenter and was always in a hurry [my Uncle Ansel’s Minnesota-nice way of saying Olof was a carpenter and not a very good one].
 He worked with wood and would never have taken the time to do such carving in stone.
-And besides the rock was entangled in the roots of a tree, which many neighbors were witness to.
+And besides, the rock was entangled in the roots of a tree, which many neighbors were witness to.
 Others say there wasn’t any water close by, but who knows where the lakes and rivers were way back then.
 There must have been water covering that area because why would there be so many mooring stones around?
-Others say that Indians could have moved the stone from the Chippewa River seven miles west to where it was found, however Indians were not known to move stones very often.
+Others say that Indians could have moved the stone from the Chippewa River seven miles west to where it was found, however, Indians were not known to move stones very often.

 Why do we believe the stone is authentic?

-Well, the day dreams of a little boy came true.
-The nine-year-old Edward did grow up to be famous, the townspeople did build a museum dedicated to the big rock with the unusual writings on it, and his family farm did become a park for the whole community to enjoy.
+Well, the daydreams of a little boy came true.
+The nine-year-old Edward did grow up to be famous, the townspeople did build a museum dedicated to the big rock with unusual writings on it, and his family farm did become a park for the whole community to enjoy.
 It is a place steeped in history and mystery.
 The view from atop the crest at the stone site is breathtaking.
 It looks over a large basin of rolling hills; you can almost see the waterways that once covered the land with Viking-style ships tied off at the mooring stones on the little rock islands.
 The park is a community treasure.
 It is a place where history buffs come to have their picture taken.
 It is a place where young people hit the slopes with ski poles in the dead of winter.
 It is a place where young men propose on one knee to their sweethearts on a warm spring evening.
 It is a place where wedding anniversaries are celebrated as autumn leaves are falling.
 In the summertime, graduation parties and family reunions fill the hall with the aroma of Swedish meatballs, lutefisk, and lefse.

-The Kensington Rune Stone Park is indeed a place where modern day American families mingle with the ghosts of their ancestors, the first Europeans to lay eyes on this place over 650 years ago.
+The Kensington Rune Stone Park is indeed a place where modern-day American families mingle with the ghosts of their ancestors, the first Europeans to lay eyes on this place over 650 years ago.